 Planning consent was granted to REG Solarpower Ltd and Veolia ES by Thurrock Council ) for the building of the solar development at Ockenden Landfill Site close to Mollands Lane, Buckles Lane and Medebridge Road in January 2016.

 The plans were further revised in 2018 to increase the site’s operating life from 27 to 40 years and preparatory construction works commenced in January last year.
 However, no solar arrays or associated generating infrastructure have been installed on site to date.

 The company says this is because of continued uncertainty over the detailed alignment and land take of the proposed crossing route where it would pass through the area of the consented solar farm.

 So a revised plan has been put to the council to develop part of the site and the company will wait and see what happens with the crossing route before building out the rest of the site.

 The proposed solar farms in question are the ones shown in the consultation guide map on pages 71, 73 and 74

 We have given this the subtitle of Existing Solar Farm because unlike HE/LTC we have done our research!
 In the consultation guide map on pages 70 and 72 the ‘Key’ lists the solar farm as proposed.

 However, we are very aware that the Cranham Solar Farm lies between the Cranham Golf Course and the M25.
 It is made up of over 11,000 solar panels laid out in 44 rows within an area of 5.5 hectares (13.6 acres).
-It is estimated the park generates around 3MW of power.
-We shouldn’t really be surprised that HE are still listing it as ‘proposed’ rather than identifying it is exisiting, after all it has only been operational since December 2016!!
+In 2020 Cranham Solar Farm created enough solar energy to power 992 homes for the year.
+Considering this would have been We shouldn’t really be surprised that HE are still listing it as ‘proposed’ rather than identifying it is existing, after all it has only been operational since December 2016!!

 or the street views from Google Maps which again show the Cranham Solar farm from the M25